Gloria Leonard: Personal life

 Leonard was Jewish and raised in the Bronx neighborhood of New York City.
 She was a single mother, more mature than most porn ingenues, and had had other occupations, such as a Wall Street broker and publicist.
-She was formerly married to adult-film producer/director Bobby Hollander.
+She was formerly married to adult film producer and director Bobby Hollander.
 Her first two marriages ended in divorce.
 She was separated from Hollander, her third husband, when he died in 2002.

 Relationship with Norman Mailer

-In a chance meeting in an Upper East Side New York restaurant in 1982, Leonard first met author/playwright Norman Mailer.
+In a chance meeting in an Upper East Side New York restaurant in 1982, Leonard first met author and playwright Norman Mailer.
 Mailer, a noted womanizer, struck up a conversation with Leonard after recognizing her.
 The meeting was rumored to have led to an affair between the two, but it did not last long.